VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/+system/mfdaq.m.md

   Return the ndi.session object associated with the ndi.daq.system of the ndi.daq.system object.

-Help for ndi.daq.system.mfdaq/session is inherited from superclass NDI.DAQ.SYSTEM
+Help for ndi.daq.system.mfdaq/session is inherited from superclass ndi.daq.system
 ```

 ---